 3. Data management

-This ties in partly to the previous point, as customers need to know that their information is safe and secure.
+This ties in part to the previous point, as customers need to know that their information is safe and secure.
 IoT solutions generate massive amounts of data very easily, but that does not mean a company needs to store all this data.
 Data needed to improve a solution and make it more useful should be identified and collected.
 This may require calling in a data scientist as the field (data science) is essential to properly understand, interpret, and manage data, as well as automate certain repetitive decisions.
 Understanding what data is available, what data is needed, and how data should be used is extremely important when it comes to designing IoT solutions successfully.

 4. New user actions